tomchk/X4_gen_regions/README.md

 # X4_gen_regions
-This is a WIP Blender addon that generates randomized regions and includes Blender animation exporting to X4 binary ani files.
+This is a WIP Blender addon that handles Blender animation exporting to X4 binary ani files.
+It also can generate randomized regions.

+ANIMATION: Most users would follow these steps: (1) create an animation in Blender, (2) select the objects whose animations you want in the generated ANI file, (3) enter your desired target folder, and (4) click the last 2 buttons in order (naturally I can combine these buttons, but it's useful having them separate right now).
+The output anixml and ani files should appear in your target folder.
+You just need to place and rename them (typically like CLUSTER_100_DATA.ani or whatever the data folder is for the component).

+The other buttons are for creating randomized regions from a sectors.xml file (unrelated, just currently part of this addon) and generating orbits for things like planets.
+Let's get animating!

 Region generation is currently based on a sectors.xml file the user selects, and optionally based on an input file briefly listing what types of fields and resources are desired.
-Future plans may include porting over more of what I created in XSLT, such as field rings around planets, accretion discs, debris fields, etc.
+Future region plans may include porting over more of what I created in XSLT, such as field rings around planets, accretion discs, debris fields, etc.